joeblew999/pb-stack/.github/README.md

 We need a cross platform way to manipulate the ssh config, and call it.
 When i installed openssh to Darwin, git stopped working in vscode for example.

-4. Packaging for golang stuff
+4. Packaging for Desktop

+This is Task at Compile time, but then used at Runtime also by Operators.

 https://github.com/imjamesonzeller/tasklight-v3 has a good one for Desktops.